 - Oregon Garden Resort – workshops, 2012 and 2016

 - Oregon Historical Society – display and workshop in conjunction with “Folding Paper: Infinite Possibilities of Origami” exhibit, 2013; display and workshop at Family Day Event for Elephant Packy’s 50th Birthday, 2012

-In addition to teaching origami, I am a member of the American national origami society, OrigamiUSA.
+In addition, I am a member of the American national origami society, OrigamiUSA.
 I occasionally write on its magazine and attend its conventions.
 I am also a member of Portland’s local origami group, Portland Oregon Paper Shapers, and regularly attend their monthly meetings.
 I love exploring new folding techniques and connecting with fellow origami enthusiasts, near and far.